xamarin/mini-hacks/XamarinMobile/README.md

 ### Challenge

 Create a new project in Xamarin Studio and add the Xamarin.Mobile framework from the Component Store.
-Place an image control and a label on the form
+Use the Xamarin.Mobile `Geolocator` class to display the user's latitude and longitude.
+Use the Xamarin.Mobile `MediaPicker` class to activate the camera and display a photo captured by the user.

 ### Walkthrough